jkittley/Arduino-Websocket-Webpage/README.md

 ### Arduino --[serial]--> Raspberry Pi --[web socket]--> Webserver (can also be on Pi) --[web socket]--> HTML5 Webpages

 This repo contains a basic framework which allows JSON encoded data to be transfered from an Arduino (or other serial capable dev board) to locally hosted website (on a Raspberry Pi).
 It uses web sockets to provide realtime updates.
-This code was required as part of a larger project whcih can be found here: http://thing.farm/ocean-scan.

 ## Basic Setup
 First of all I am going to assume you have a Raspberry Pi 3 with Raspbian installed and setup to connect to the internet.
 Older models of the Pi will work, but if you intend to use the Pi's browser to display a page, it is worth using the latest model.

-First job is to make sure the file system is expanded to use the full capacity of the SD Card
+First job is to make sure the file system is expanded to use the full capacity of the SD Card.
+If you have used NOOBS then skip this step.
 * Open terminal and type “raspi-config”.
 * Choose the “expand Filesystem” option and reboot the Pi